fardeen-ahmed/Bug-bounty-Writeups/README.md

 |-----------|-----|
 | IAM | <a href="https://hackerone.com/reports/921780">Improper Authentication  any user can login as other user with otp/logout & otp/login</a>
 | JWT |<a href="https://systemweakness.com/how-to-test-for-jwt-attacks-513da89abe94">How to test for JWT attacks</a>

-<a href="https://rammk01.medium.com/bypassedthesubscriptionandgotthecertification27c571c2f383">Bypassed the subscription and got the certification</a>
+| Insecure Design |<a href="https://infosecwriteups.com/bypassed-the-subscription-and-got-the-certification-27c571c2f383">Bypassed the subscription and got the certification</a>

 <a href="https://medium.com/@jjowi/brokenauthenticationloginwithgoogleb170fbb4b6d0">Broken Authentication Login With Google</a>

 <a href="https://portswigger.net/dailyswig/securityresearcherfindsdangerousbuginchromiumnabs15000bounty">Security researcher finds dangerous bug in Chromium, nabs $15,000 bounty</a>